iamtheblackunicorn/Helply/README.markdown

 ```bash
 $ flutter doctor
 ```
 If you do not get any errors, you're ready to rumble.
-Now you can execute these commands in a command prompt to build your exectuable for your platform.
+Now you can execute these commands in a command prompt to build your executable for your platform.

 - Get the source code: